Dr Mary Boyle

 woman with brown hair

-Mary holds a DPhil in Medieval and Modern Languages and an MSt in Medieval Studies from Merton College, Oxford, and a BA in German with English from King’s College London.
-She is currently writing a book on Anglo-German medievalism and co-editing an essay collection on pilgrimage texts.
+Mary holds a DPhil in Medieval and Modern Languages (jointly supervised in German and English) and an MSt in Medieval Studies from Merton College, Oxford, and a BA in German with English from King’s College London.
+Her research focuses on comparative medieval English and German literature.
+She is currently writing a book on Victorian Anglo-German medievalism and co-editing an essay collection on pilgrimage texts.

 Mary is also the Outreach Coordinator for German in the Faculty of Modern and Medieval Languages and Linguistics, as well as an Honorary Research Fellow at the University of Oxford.
 She was previously a Leverhulme Early Career Fellow and Junior Research Fellow at Linacre College, Oxford and an Irish Research Council Postdoctoral Fellow at Maynooth University.